camilouribebotta/visual-essays/docs/help.md

 ### data-entity

 The `data-entity` associates an element (again, anything from a word to the entire document) to an entity (person, place, organization, etc).
 Entities are identified through the use of a globally unique identifier.
-The current version of the visual essay tools assumes that entity identifiers are URIs that
+The current version of the visual essay tools assumes that entity identifiers are URIs that are resolvable in a publicly accessible knowledge graph.
+Both Wikidata and the JSTOR knowledge graph are currently supported.

 ### data-map